wallarm/product-documentation/docs/4.0/index.md

 <a href="./user-guides/user-intro/" class="navigation-card">
     <h3>User guide</h3>
-    <p>Learn how to operate Wallarm and mitigate attacks with security teams</p>
+    <p>Learn how to operate Wallarm and mitigate attacks together with a security team</p>
 </a>

 <a href="./user-guides/settings/integrations/integrations-intro/" class="navigation-card">